Mostly Harmless: Plot summary

 Arthur Dent plans to sightsee across the Galaxy with his girlfriend Fenchurch, but she disappears during a hyperspace jump, a result of being from an unstable sector of the Galaxy.
 Depressed, Arthur continues to travel the galaxy using samples of his bodily tissues/fluids to fund his travels, assured of his safety until he visits Stavromula Beta, having killed an incarnation of Agrajag at some point in the future at said planet.
 During one trip, he ends up stranded on the homely planet Lamuella, and decides to stay to become a sandwich maker for the local population.

 Meanwhile, Ford Prefect has returned to the offices of the Hitchhiker's Guide, and is annoyed to find out the original publishing company, Megadodo Publications, has been taken over by InfiniDim Enterprises, which are run by the Vogons.
 Fearing for his life, he escapes the building, along the way stealing the yet-unpublished, seemingly sentient Hitchhiker's Guide Mk.
 II.
-He goes into hiding after sending the Guide to himself, care of Arthur, for safekeeping.
+He goes into hiding after sending the Guide to himself, in the care of Arthur, for safekeeping.

 On Lamuella, Arthur is surprised by the appearance of Trillian with a teenage daughter, Random Dent.
 Trillian explains that she wanted a child, and used the only human DNA she could find, thus claiming that Arthur is Random's father.
 She leaves Random with Arthur to allow her to better pursue her career as an intergalactic reporter.
 Random is frustrated with Arthur and life on Lamuella; when Ford's package to Arthur arrives, she takes it and discovers the Guide.
 The Guide helps her to escape the planet on Ford's ship after Ford arrives on the planet looking for Arthur.
-Discovering Random, the Guide, and Ford's ship missing, the two manage to find a way to leave Lamuella and head for Earth, where they suspect Random is also heading to find Trillian.
-Ford expresses concern at the Guide's manipulation of events, noting its "Unfiltered Perception" and fearing its potence and ultimate objective.
+Discovering Random, the Guide, and Ford's ship missing, the two leave Lamuella on multidimensional Perfectly Normal Beasts and head for Earth, where they suspect Random is also heading to find Trillian.
+Ford expresses concern at the Guide's manipulation of events, noting its "Unfiltered Perception" and fearing its potency and ultimate objective.